lavollmer/advice-generator-app/README.md

 ### My Process

-I began by setting up TailwindCSS, ReactJS, and my GitHub repository.
-Additionally, I configured the README template, added all design assets, integrated Google Fonts, and defined the color scheme.
-I ensured that all commits were successfully pushed to GitHub before beginning my project.
+I started by setting up TailwindCSS, ReactJS, and my GitHub repository.
+I also configured the README template, added all design assets, integrated Google Fonts, and defined the color scheme.
+Before beginning the project, I ensured that all commits were successfully pushed to GitHub.

 Next, I reviewed the design layout to determine which sections would be components.

+I began by ensuring the background color covered the entire height and width of the screen.
+I used the `App.css` file to specify the `html`, `body`, and `root` elements with a class name to achieve full width and height.
+In the root element, I applied the class to meet these specifications with a full background color.
+Then, I worked on displaying the advice from the API generator.
+I extracted the advice property from the data object and displayed the advice text in the JSX.
+After displaying the advice, I noticed it would overflow and become difficult to read.
+I addressed this by adding a static size class in `App.css` to ensure the div always maintained a specific size.

+Next, I implemented functionality to display a new piece of advice when the user clicked the dice button icon.
+I created a function to fetch the advice, called this function in the `useEffect`, and attached an `onClick` event to the button.
+I positioned the button at the bottom of the static-size box using the `absolute` class for the button container and updated flexbox properties.
+Finally, I added a hover effect to the button to create a neon green glow using the `box-shadow` property.

+With the foundation of the app completed, I focused on refining the details.
+I changed the website tab icon to a specified icon, updated the font to the requested Manrope font weight, and added letter spacing to the `h1` to space out the letters more.

+Afterwards, I reviewed all my code, added comments, and updated my README with my process.

 ### Built with